Brionengine/Brionengine/README.md

 Brion and Ryan is the first fully ⚛️ quantum-powered, **state-of-the-art** model that combines the power of ⚛️ quantum computing with infinitely or near infinite advanced artificial intelligence to deliver infinitely efficient and functional processing capabilities.
 Here are the key features of QuantumAion:

-... *(rest of features and sections remain unchanged as they already support the "state-of-the-art" description in context)* ...
+... *(rest of features and sections remain unchanged as they already support the "state-of-the-art" description)* ...

 Community Involvement 🌍💖